STORYMIRROR

 Shuli sighed and crossed her arms.
 "Maybe I am a boy."

 One of the men laughed loudly and said, "Look, I think you should go home now.
-You shouldn't be walking about."
+You shouldn't be walking around by yourself."

 "And what business is it of yours?"
 Shuli asked angrily.